Marine Autonomous Robotic Systems

 Oceanographers have driven the widespread use and acceptance of robotic and autonomous systems in the marine environment.
 The use of these platforms has transformed our ability to monitor the oceans by enabling autonomous, adaptive and persistent observations from the surface to the deepest depths and furthest reaches of the oceans.

 To enable the scientific community to have broad access to Marine Autonomous Systems (MAS) platforms, sensors and networks the Natural Environment Research Council (NERC) supports the Marine Autonomous and Robotic Systems (MARS) fleet at the National Oceanography Centre.
 The fleet is made available to NERC-funded scientists to support world class oceanography.

 The MARS fleet is one of the largest and most advanced in the world, having benefited from a £10 million investment as part of the UK Government's 'Eight Great Technologies' initiative, and £16 million from the Industrial Strategy Challenge Fund (ISCF).
 Key to its success are the 45 engineers and technologists that develop, maintain, and operate the vehicles on behalf of the UK science community.

 - Underwater gliders capable of operating from months at sea

-- Unmanned Surface Vehicles (USVs) capable of transiting the oceans taking measurements at the air/sea interface, as well as interacting with sub-surface vehicles
+- Autonomous Surface Vehicles (ASVs) capable of transiting the oceans taking measurements at the air/sea interface, as well as interacting with sub-surface vehicles

 - Autosub Autonomous Underwater Vehicles These unmanned submarines are capable of taking measurements in the deep ocean, under Arctic sea ice or beneath glaciers in Antarctica